-- And then click on pivot chart options.
+- Right-click on your chart, and then click on pivot chart options.

-- Go to data tab and tick mark “Refresh data when open a file”.
+- Go to the data tab and tick mark “Refresh data when opening a file”.
+And then, click OK.

-Use below VBA code to refresh all kind of pivot tables and pivot chart in you workbook.
+Use below VBA code to refresh all kinds of pivot tables and pivot charts in your workbook.

-Apart from above code you can use following VBA code if you want to refresh a particular pivot table.
+Apart from the above code, you can use the following VBA code if you want to refresh a particular pivot table.

 3. Filter a Pivot Chart

 Just like a pivot table, you can filter your pivot chart to show some specific values.
-One thing is clear that a pivot table and pivot chart are connected with each other.
+One thing is clear a pivot table and a pivot chart is connected with each other.